anoopkunchukuttan/multilingual_extend_llm/README.md

 # Citing

-If you find the material on this site usefule, please cite
+If you find the material on this site useful, please cite

 ```
 @online{kunchukuttan2024extendllm,